seelabs/defcon/README.md

 gdb).
 These are custom containers and will not be uploaded to docker hub.
 Use a json config file to define a development container.

+## Defining Dogfood containers

+"Dogfood containers" " are built on top of the project base containers.
+Similar to "Development Containers" containers will install a set of development tools such as debuggers, shells, and code navigation tools.
+However, they are meant to run a service on a dogfood machine.
+Typically, the container will be running a service in detached mode.

+They can be attached to with a shell by running the `defcon attach` command.
+This would use the same json config file as used when running the container.
+When attaching it will run a shell in the existing running container, or create a new container and run the shell in the new container (useful for looking at core files in the container's volume).

+The `attach` command can also be used to run commands other than shells, but it is really meant to be used with shells.

 ## Notes